WHAT WILL THE PROJECT COST?

 WILL THIS PROJECT ENABLE US TO ADD NEW MINYANIM TO OUR SCHEDULE?

 Yes.
-The social hall will have divider curtains that can break up the space.
+The social hall will have dividers that can break up the space.
 In combination with the beit midrash, we expect this will allow us to add a third shabbos morning minyan housed in our building, such as a weekly teen minyan.

 HOW MUCH SPACE DO WE GAIN FOR YOUTH GROUPS?

-This project will roughly double our available youth space throughout the building, allowing our children to participate in age-appropriate activities in comfort.
+This project will double our available youth space throughout the building, giving us between 6-8 designated groups areas.
+We will better accommodate our growing youth program and our children will participate in age-appropriate activities in comfort.

 DOES THIS PLAN INCORPORATE ANY CHANGES TO THE MAIN SANCTUARY?